alall1/suricata-ids/README.md

 </p>
 <p align="center">Vulnerable login page</p>

 Test the login page by inputting the valid login credentials and invalid login credentials, and try to use SQL injection like "' OR '1'='1'" and "admin' OR '1'='1' --".
-Make sure the attacker VM can access the website either through a browser or through using curl "url".
+Make sure the attacker VM can access the website either through a browser or through using curl "login page url".

+**Suricata and EveBox Setup:**

+The final step for setting up the lab is installing Suricata and EveBox.
+After installation, configure /etc/suricata/suricata.yaml and /etc/evebox/evebox.yaml as shown [here](docs/setup).
+Then, create a custom.rules file in /etc/suricata/rules with the rules given [here](docs/rules), as well as any other attacks that should be detected.
+Ensure that Suricata writes alerts to eve.json in suricata.yaml and that EveBox is pointing towards eve.json in evebox.yaml.
+To test the functionality of Suricata, run a basic nmap scan like "nmap -F 'victim IP'", and check /var/log/suricata/fast.log for quick alerts, and /var/log/suricata/eve.json to see if Suricata is logging alerts into eve.json.

+To run Suricata in the foreground, use the CLI command "sudo suricata -c /etc/suricata/suricata.yaml --af-packet".
+In this project, I ran Suricata in the foreground, so I could control when it was active, but realistically it would always be active in the background.
+To run EveBox for analysis of the alerts currently in eve.json, use the CLI command "evebox oneshot /var/log/suricata/eve.json".
+Again, EveBox would realistically be constantly ingesting alerts from eve.json to be viewed at any time, but I found it easier to use oneshot for this project.